shivanigithub/http-cache-partitioning/README.md

 ## Alternative solutions considered

-### Partition using frame origin only
+### Partition using frame only

-Each frame’s cache is shared with all other frames of the same origin, regardless of the origin of the page they’re on.
+Each frame’s cache is shared with all other same-site frames, regardless of the top-level page they’re on.

-This solution only uses the request’s frame origin as the partitioning key.
+This solution only uses the request’s frame as the partitioning key.

 **Benefits**

-*   **Isolation between cross-origin frames:** This solution isolates two different cross origin frames from their cache accesses.
+*   **Isolation between cross-site frames:** This solution isolates two different cross-site frames from their cache accesses.

 **Challenges/Limitations**

-Tracking the user across different top level origins will be possible by storing persistent user identifiers via third party frames.
+Tracking the user across different top-level sites will be possible by storing persistent user identifiers via third party frames.

-### Partition using the chain of origins
+### Partition using the chain of frames

-Each frame’s cache is shared with other frames of the same origin, only if the chain of frame origins that nest the frames is the same.
+Each frame’s cache is shared with other same-site frames, only if the chain of frames that nest those frames is the same.

-This solution uses the request’s chain of frame origins as the partitioning key.
+This solution uses the request’s chain of frames as the partitioning key.

 **Benefits**